orgMINT/MINT/README.md

 30 20 A       // Call the GCD function with 30 and 20, prints GCD: 10
 ```

-### 5. Merge Sort

-A basic merge sort algorithm to sort a list of numbers.
+# Bubble Sort

 ```
 :S l !                        // Store the list passed from the stack into variable l l /S (                        // Get the size of the list and loop that many times /U (                        // Start an unlimited loop for swapping
     0 s !                     // Set swap flag to 0
     l /S 1 - (                // Iterate over the list (size - 1 times)
       l i ? l i 1 + ? > (     // Compare adjacent elements
         l i ? l i 1 + swap!   // Swap them if out of order 1 s !                 // Set swap flag to 1
       )
     )
     s 0 = /W                  // Break the loop if no swaps occurred )
 )
 ;
 ```

-- **`l !`**: This line stores the list (or array) passed from the stack into the variable `l`.
+- **`l !`**: Stores the list (or array) passed from the stack into the variable `l`.
-- **`l /S`**: Retrieves the size of the list.
+- **`l /S`**: Retrieves the size of the list and prepares for iteration.
-- The bubble sort logic proceeds as before, but now `l` is fetched from the stack, ensuring proper stack-based operations.
+- **Bubble Sort**: The algorithm loops through the list, comparing adjacent elements and swapping them if they are out of order.
+The process repeats until no more swaps occur.

 ### Example of Calling the Function: